DaveBenham/VenomModules/README.md

 ### Bypass

-All outputs are monophonic 0V if Multi Merge is bypassed.
+All outputs are monophonic 0V if Multi Split is bypassed.

 [Return to Table Of Contents](#venom)